-When the BORENx bits of the Configuration Words are programmed to '01', the BOR is controlled by the SBOREN bit of the BORCON register.
+When the BOREN bits of Configuration Words are programmed to '01', the BOR is controlled by the SBOREN bit of the BORCON register.
 The device start-up is not delayed by the BOR ready condition or the VDD level.

 BOR protection begins as soon as the BOR circuit is ready.
 The status of the BOR circuit is reflected in the BORRDY bit of the BORCON register.